-Feeling under the weather and looking for natural alternatives to get your immune system back in check?
+Feeling under the weather and looking for natural alternatives to reboot your immune system?
 Look no further than these six amazing ingredients.
 We toss them into our green smoothies all the time— helping us fight off stubborn colds and flus.

 This all-natural superfood is the ultimate in immune boosting and detoxifying properties.
 Adding just a ¼-½ inch chunk of fresh ginger to your green smoothies has amazing health benefits.
 A little goes a long way so if you’re not used to using fresh ginger, start off small and add more.
 If you’re feeling a sniffle or cold coming on, then ginger will help kick that cold to the curb just a bit faster.